GNS scientists used cutting-edge climate1 science to inspire primary school students to drive down their school-run carbon dioxide2 emissions.

 Using the Understand, Know, Do framework:

 - Know: Humans are adding carbon (CO2) into the atmosphere (via fossil fuels) faster than it can be removed.
-CO2 and other gases cause heat to be trapped in the atmosphere, which is causing the global climate to change.
+CO2 and other gases cause heat17 to be trapped in the atmosphere, which is causing the global climate to change.

 - Do: Use/incorporate this knowledge to address lowering local/personal CO2 emissions.